igm503/CodeLLM/README.md

 - Increase the number of embeddings retrieved when using LLM filtering step
 - Generate dependency tree for functions and provide that info to LLM model
 - Include doc files (e.g. Readme.md) in the embeddings
-- Use OpenAi’s functions feature to allow the model to request more information
+- Use OpenAI’s functions feature to allow the model to request more information
 - Allow user to see the estimated cost of generating embeddings for a new repo before they confirm

 ## Community Contributions